abhi0395/mycv/README.md

-I study galaxy formation and evolution through the circumgalactic and intergalactic medium, with particular emphasis on quasar absorption-line systems and the cosmic metal cycle.
+I study galaxy formation and evolution through the circumgalactic and intergalactic medium, with particular emphasis on quasar absorption-line systems and the cosmic baryon (and metal) cycle.
 My research combines large spectroscopic surveys such as DESI, SDSS, 4MOST and WEAVE with scalable computational methods to investigate galactic gas flows, cosmic baryon cycle, and the evolution of metals across cosmic time.
-I also use cosmological simulations, including IllustrisTNG and EAGLE, to connect observations with the underlying physical processes that regulate galaxy growth.
+I also use cosmological simulations, including Illustris, TNG-100, TNG-50 and others, to connect observations with the underlying physical processes that regulate galaxy growth.
 In parallel, I develop community software for robust analysis of current and future spectroscopic survey data.

 ## Professional Experience